-5 Easy, Kid-Friendly Sides to Serve with Mikey’s Breakfast Pockets
+5 Breakfast Sides for Kids to Go with Egg Pockets

 While a Mikey’s Breakfast Pocket is a delicious meal in itself, sometimes we need a little extra on our plates in the morning.
 Of course, the beauty of the Mikey’s Breakfast Pocket is that it’s ready to eat in record time—just 2 minutes from freezer to table—so any sides we serve along with it need to be equally quick and easy.